MariosIgkiempor/GRPTeam02/README.md

 ## Project Outline
-**Project 15 - Machine Learning Dataset Parsing Tool** An application is required that parses datasets and suggests the best machine learning approaches for modelling that dataset.
+**Project 15 - Machine Learning Dataset Parsing Tool**

+An application is required that parses datasets and suggests the best machine learning approaches for modelling that dataset.
 These datasets will be supplied.
 This tool will be used as both a prefilter for machine learning and as a teaching aid.

+**User Requirements**

+- capture knowledge to facilitate processing of data using a rule-based approach
+- an extendible database
+- data visualisation

 ## TODO
 **Establish a Kanban workflow outline**